MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-supported-file-formats.md

 - Dynamics 365 Guides uses meters as the default scale unit.
 If your 3D model scale is set to millimeters when you export from your CAD solution, the model is converted to meters in Dynamics 365 Guides.
 For example, if your model is 50 millimeters, it's converted to 50 meters.
 To ensure size consistency between your CAD solution and Dynamics 365 Guides, make sure to set your model scale unit to meters when you  export.

 - Some glTF files might have dependencies in other folders.
-During upload, if the app doesn't have permissions to those folders, errors can occur, or 3D models in the gallery might be broken.
-When you upload glTF models, make sure that you have permissions to all dependencies, or that all dependencies are in the same folder.
+During upload, if the app doesn't have permissions to those folders, errors can occur, or 3D objects in the gallery might be broken.
+When you upload glTF objects, make sure that you have permissions to all dependencies, or that all dependencies are in the same folder.

 ## Next steps